A year ago my daughter was living in Shanghai and she invited me over for a month of travelling all around China.

 Many of these out-of-the-way places are only accessible by bus, and because of the vast distances, inevitably these journeys were often very long – twelve hours was not unusual.

 We soon devised a comfort-enhancing system involving blow-up pillows, loo paper….biscuits.
-And we also decided that it was a good idea to set ourselves up with some wholesome hot food which did not offer any risk of tummy upset.
+And we also decided that it was a good idea to set ourselves up in the bus station café with some wholesome hot food which did not offer any risk of tummy upset.

 Chinese egg with tomatoes – ubiquitous throughout China, delicious, easy and quick